hardwario/bc-website/content/doc/projects/wireless-smart-led-strip.md

 3. Plug the **Cover Module** on top of the **Core Module**.

+4. Put assembled modules into the enclosure BCE301 and fix it with O-rings.

+    {{% img-zoom src="project-thermostat-relay-b.png" %}}

+    {{% img-zoom src="project-thermostat-relay-d.png" %}}

-4. Connect the LED strip to the pluggable socket on the right side.
+5. Connect the LED strip to the pluggable socket on the right side.

 ## Playground Bootstrap